dmowen2/FantasyAnalyzer/README.md

 LinkedIn: https://www.linkedin.com/in/derian-mowen/

 To Do/Road map:
-- Need to generate defensive unit power rankings (combination of the two)
-    - individual ranking for rushing points allowed
-    - individual ranking for total passing points allowed
+- 10 year data for wide receiver differences vs defensive ranking
 - Need to statistically analyze differences in year in league for positions
     - percentage falloff and use these falloff or gain per year to factor in calculating projections
 - Need to add a method of calculating a weighted score based on a multitude of inputs (avg mean rank + avg sum rank + etc.)